Ammar793/Tekathon2018/README.md

 ## Setup

+To run the program you will need to have python 3.6* installed https://wiki.python.org/moin/BeginnersGuide/Download

 1. run the command "pip install -r requirements.txt" to install required dependencies

 2. For Teserract OCR, download Tesseract OCR executables from https://github.com/UB-Mannheim/tesseract/wiki